Fellow Emerita

 Teaching and Research

 My main areas of research include: humanism and translation in Renaissance France; medicine in Early Modern Europe; Renaissance French poetry; seventeenth-century French theatre; and the contemporary French language.
-I am currently working on vernacular medical writings in early modern France, and recently completed a project on ‘Birthing Tales in French medical works 1500-1650’.
+I am currently working on women and translation in early modern France, and recently completed a project on ‘Birthing Tales in French medical works 1500-1650’.
 My most recent book is a translation into English of Agrippa d’Aubigné’s epic poem, Les Tragiques (1616).
 It records the Huguenots’ perspective on the French Wars of Religion, movingly combining depictions of a devastated country, vivid tableaux of the worst atrocities of the Wars, and satirical attacks on leading political and religious figures.
 I undertook the translation to encourage dialogue between scholars and students of early modern political, social and religious history and of comparative literatures, as well as all readers looking to understand how literature seeks to mediate the pain of partisan struggles.
-You can find out more about my research here.
+You can find out more about my research on my website.

 Over my academic career, I have taught courses on Early Modern French and European literature and cultural history (especially Rabelais, Montaigne, and sixteenth-century poetry), and French language courses at all levels, including final-year courses in contemporary Advanced French Translation and Translation from Early Modern French.
 My French grammar books have been regularly used by students of Modern Languages.
 I enjoy working with graduate students at both Masters and doctoral level on areas related to my research interests.